 These include 9 rice threshers, 9 maize Shellers and 500 Tarpaullin mats which are 4metres by 6metres in size.

-- Ladies and gentlemen here is what we have done reagerding Government’s commitment to investing in value-addition by completing the fruit factory in Soroti and setting up other value addition factories for products where response from the private sector is not forthcoming.
+On Government’s commitment to invest more in value-addition, the fruit factory in Soroti was completed and there is ongoing work in setup of other value addition factories for products where response from the private sector is not forthcoming.

 Government also rehabilitated Soroti milk collection center and Entebbe Dairy Training School aimed at skilling dairy stakeholders in Value addition and quality assurance.